On the brink

 Around the waterhole, narrow ribbons are etched on the sand from years of hoofbeats drumming on the earth.
 My heart skips along like an excited child.
 It has become my custom over the last ten years to leave the comfort of my tent at first light to reach the hide by sunrise, where I boil water for coffee on my small gas cooker to warm up from the winter chill, blow on my gloved hands, pull my jacket close to my body and wait for the horses to appear.

-It’s not the extreme elements that threaten the Namib’s wild horses this time.
+The extreme elements do not threaten the Namib’s wild horses this time.
 The cyclic years of drought and abundance are part of life in the desert.
 This time it is a clan of spotted hyenas targeting the foals one by one, gradually decimating the population and threatening to end the intriguing history of the wild horses, one of southern Namibia’s tourist attractions.

 The early morning scene at Garub is one that I have come to cherish through years of research on these horses.
-The isolated populations of wild horses that grace virtually every continent of the world all originate from domesticated horses that have regained their freedom, with the exception of the Mongolian wild horse.
-Very few horses ever have the chance to live naturally – forming bonds, finding partners and being part of cohesive family groups, which is possibly the reason that wild horses tug at our heartstrings.
+The isolated populations of wild horses that grace virtually every continent of the world originate from domesticated horses that have regained their freedom, except the Mongolian wild horse.
+Very few horses ever have the chance to live naturally – forming bonds, finding partners and being part of cohesive family groups, possibly because wild horses tug at our heartstrings.
 This is particularly true of the resilient horses that have made their home in the unlikely landscape of the Namib Desert.

-The Namib horses are descended from the breeding horses of Kubub stud farm, established at the beginning of the twentieth century, only 35km from where they are today.
+The Namib horses are descended from the Kubub stud farm breeding horses, established at the beginning of the twentieth century, only 35km from where they are today.
 The farm was abandoned during World War One, leaving the unfenced and ownerless horses to follow the grazing.
 They gradually made their way to Garub, where there was a constant supply of borehole water for the steam trains.
 Over the years, the desert conditions and droughts kept their numbers low, at around two hundred horses, in proportion to the capacity of the land – and kept their gene pool strong.

-According to Dr Telané Greyling, who studied the behaviour of the Namib wild horses extensively and has monitored the horses continuously for 28 years, the Namib horses adapted their behaviour to ensure their survival in the desert, allowing a certain amount of dehydration.
+According to Dr Telané Greyling, who studied the behaviour of the Namib wild horses extensively and monitored them continuously for 28 years, the Namib horses adapted their behaviour to ensure their survival in the desert, allowing a certain amount of dehydration.
 This condition would severely stress a domesticated horse.

 When the Garub hide was built in 1993, visiting the wild horses became one of the highlights of passing through southern Namibia for many a traveller.
 Images of the horses were increasingly used in marketing Namibia as a wild, free and rugged destination.
-In 2012, a group of individuals from the tourism, veterinary, environmental-management and environmental-research sectors established the Namib Wild Horses Foundation.
-The foundation was set up to monitor the population, and to provide assistance to the Ministry of Environment, Forestry and Tourism (MEFT) in managing the horses, coordinating support for the horses’ long-term sustainability and administering funds from public donations for supplementary feed in times of drought.
+In 2012, a group of individuals from the safari tourism, veterinary, environmental management and environmental research sectors established the Namib Wild Horses Foundation.
+The foundation was set up to monitor the population and assist the Ministry of Environment, Forestry and Tourism (MEFT) in managing the horses, coordinating support for the horses’ long-term sustainability and administering funds from public donations for supplementary feed in times of drought.

 While the humans were locked in discussions, nothing changed at Garub and horse numbers continued to drop.

-In 2017, the foundation was granted permission to feed the hyenas as a short-term solution in an attempt to draw them away from the horses, which it did until the drought broke in 2018.
-After a short reprieve brought about by the hyenas turning their attention to domestic animals on nearby farms, they began to target the horses again.
+In 2017, the foundation was granted permission to feed the hyenas as a short-term solution to draw them away from the horses, which it did until the drought broke in 2018.
+After a short reprieve by the hyenas turning their attention to domestic animals on nearby farms, they began to target the horses again.

 In December 2018, when the situation seemed irrevocable, MEFT agreed to capture the hyenas and relocate them to a different area.
 They also released an official statement acknowledging the Namib horses as a national heritage and an essential asset for tourism, undertaking to ensure their survival.

-After unsuccessful attempts to dart the hyenas, the ministry resorted to eliminating several animals.
-In a public meeting held at the end of February 2019, attended by various parties, including predator-interest groups, there was a general consensus that the situation could have been averted had it been dealt with and managed before it reached crisis point.
+After unsuccessful attempts to dart the hyenas, the ministry eliminated several animals.
+In a public meeting held at the end of February 2019, attended by various parties, including predator-interest groups, there was a consensus that the situation could have been averted had it been dealt with and managed before it reached crisis point.
 MEFT then drew up a management plan for the horse population.

-These events silenced the issues for several years until the hyenas started preying on the foals once again.
-And with the horses out of the limelight, the public needs to be made aware that the point of no return is fast approaching.
-The handful who are witnessing the population’s demise are losing hope that it will be able to recover with the absence of new foals and the diminishing number of breeding mares.
+These events silenced the issues for several years until the hyenas started again preying on the foals.
+And with the horses out of the limelight, the public must be aware that the point of no return is fast approaching.
+The handful witnessing the population’s demise are losing hope that it will recover with the absence of new foals and the diminishing number of breeding mares.

 But, the ray of light remains that the population will still stand a chance of survival if action is taken now.
 Many believe the clan of hyenas should be relocated.
-In contrast, others believe the horses should be moved to private land in the vicinity, where they can remain a national treasure and tourist attraction.
+In contrast, others believe the horses should be moved to private land, where they can remain a national treasure and tourist attraction.
 Both solutions require a green light from MEFT.
 Until then, as the horses reside in a national park, the fate of the Namib horses hangs in the balance.

 On leaving the hide this time, I realise with a sudden pang that although several foals have been born over the summer rainfall months, I haven’t seen a single one in my hours at the hide.
 I feel a deep sadness wash over me, knowing that this may be one of my last chances to see the Namib horses unless the various stakeholders can work together to find a reasonable outcome that is not merely put down on paper, but followed through with immediate and effective action.

 Editorial note: The opinions offered above are the author’s own.
-Much debate has evolved from the issues surrounding Namibia’s wild desert horses, and to what extent conservation authorities should intervene in a situation between endemic wildlife and “feral” animals.
+Much debate has evolved from the issues surrounding Namibia’s wild desert horses and to what extent conservation authorities should intervene between endemic wildlife and “feral” animals.
 What are your thoughts?
 Share your comments on this story by logging into our app.